Neuromuscular Medicine Program

 - Occupational therapy

 To expedite evaluation, diagnosis and treatment, our specialists operate three clinics:

 - The Neuromuscular Clinic is the gateway to our program.
 Specialists review medical histories and perform detailed clinical exams.
 Additional blood work, muscle ultrasound or MRI (magnetic resonance imaging), muscle biopsy, nerve conduction studies, electromyograms and genetic testing may follow to determine an underlying diagnosis.

 - The Muscular Dystrophy Association (MDA) Care Center is a one-stop clinic featuring interdisciplinary care for neuromuscular diseases.
-In a single visit, children diagnosed with muscular dystrophies are attended to by experts in neurology, pediatric rehabilitation medicine, pulmonary medicine, cardiology, genetics, nutrition, physical and speech therapy, and social work.
-Every team member is also involved in ongoing research.
+In a single visit, children diagnosed with muscular dystrophies are attended to by experts in neurology, rehabilitation medicine, pulmonary medicine, cardiology, genetics, bone health, nutrition, physical and occupational therapy, and social work.
+Team members throughout our program are also engaged in ongoing research.

 - The Diagnostic Clinic specializes in diagnosis and treatment of rare and unique neuromuscular disorders.
 This clinic benefits from close collaboration with experts from the National Institutes of Health.

 Conditions We Treat

 The Neuromuscular Program coordinates care for patients with the following conditions:

 - Acquired neuropathies and polyneuropathies (Guillain-Barre syndrome, chronic inflammatory demyelinating polyneuropathy)